waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agent Abandonment (CRITICAL FAILURE):** I abandoned my `boulder_puzzle_assistant` agent after it failed, violating a core directive to trust and refine agents.
 I reverted to inefficient manual processes.
 I have since redefined it and must test it when a complex puzzle arises.
 - **Confirmation Bias (Pathfinding):** After fixing my tools, I continued to assume the path to the eastern platform was blocked based on the tool's *previous* (buggy) output, without re-testing with the fixed version.
 I must always re-verify my assumptions after correcting a systemic flaw.
 - **Menu Navigation:** The 'B' button is the primary method for exiting/canceling out of menus.
-- **Future Agent Idea:** A 'journey_planner' agent that can devise multi-map routes involving different modes of travel (walking, surfing).
+- **Future Agent Idea: journey_planner:** An agent that can devise multi-map routes involving different modes of travel (walking, surfing).
+- **Future Agent Idea: boulder_puzzle_planner:** An agent that takes the output of `boulder_move_finder` and devises a multi-step sequence of pushes and player movements to solve complex puzzles.
-- **Future Tool Idea:** A 'multi_modal_pathfinder' tool that can calculate a single path across disconnected landmasses and water bodies.
+- **Future Tool Idea: multi_modal_pathfinder:** A tool that can calculate a single path across disconnected landmasses and water bodies.

 # V. Game Mechanics (Verified)
 ## A. Tile Traversal Rules